ahmedlrashed/customer-retention-dax-report/README.md

 -   Recreate the legacy report from the Excel file screenshot.

--   We will evaluate your understanding of the DAX language and modeling in creating these metrics.

 -   Consider that the client will add additional data and therefore needs time-intelligence calculations.